Types of Pituitary Tumors

 - Pituitary Macroadenoma – bigger than 1 cm

-- Asymptomatic pituitary tumor are usually found incidentally on imaging and do not require any aggressive treatment except for serial imaging .
+- Asymptomatic pituitary tumor is usually found incidentally on imaging and do not require any aggressive treatment except for serial imaging.

 Symptoms of Pituitary Tumor

-Many a times Pituitary tumors are asymptomatic and seen in scans done for some other disease condition.
+Many times Pituitary tumors are asymptomatic and seen in scans done for some other disease condition.

 - Increased growth hormone production leading to Gigantism in kids and Acromegaly in adults

-- ACTH producing tumors producing excess cortisol leading to Cushing’s syndrome with weight gain , stretch marks around abdomen , high blood sugar , high blood pressure ,hirsuitism
+- ACTH producing tumors producing excess cortisol leading to Cushing’s syndrome with weight gain, stretch marks around the abdomen , high blood sugar, high blood pressure, hirsuitism

-- Changes in vision or Visual loss- when the tumor grows upwards and presses optic nerves , there will be visual changes , patient will be able to see central and not peripheral , or double vision etc
+- Changes in vision or Visual loss- when the tumor grows upwards and presses optic nerves, there will be visual changes, the patient will be able to see central and not peripheral, or double vision, etc

 Tests and Diagnosis for Pituitary Tumor

-Many a times asymptomatic and only seen on imaging
+Many times asymptomatic and only seen on imaging

 Occasionally Pituitary tumors are diagnosed when the patient presents with symptoms which make the physician suspect and refer for :

-- Complete medical history and physical examination , visual field study when tumor pressing on optic nerve
+- Complete medical history and physical examination, visual field study when tumor pressing on the optic nerve

 - Imaging tests –X rays, MRI scans to check the extent the tumor has grown, CT scans